 Skip to content

-The tRackIT system in intervention procedures
+The trackit system in

 Species protection issues need to be addressed for a wide range of infrastructure projects.
 For example, in wind power projects in forests, it is important to know whether roosts or hunting grounds of bat species relevant to planning are affected by the intervention or whether the planned route of a road cuts through flight paths.
 Traditional manual radio telemetry is time-consuming, cost-intensive and often has spatial errors that exceed the specified distance limits.

-Location-based recording with the tRackIT system
+Location-based recording with the trackIT system

-The tRackIT system has been adapted and optimized in recent years to meet the requirements of recording in planning projects.
+The tRackIT system has been adapted and optimized in recent years to meet the needs of recording in planning projects.
 Automatic receiver units are placed at the planned intervention site at the beginning of the recording season and the space usage of the animals tagged is recorded systematically and in a standardized manner over the entire transmitter runtime.

 While manual roost searches only take a fraction of the transmitter runtime into account, the tRackIT system can be used to monitor roost use in the intervention area seamlessly over the entire transmitter runtime.